afroafro/SoundAnalysis/README.md

 ### Installation

-Maybe I should prepare CMake.
+Maybe I should prepare CMake?

 ```
 but I am not quite sure how to do that properly